 You can choose to treat all or part of the cost of certain qualifying property as a current expense rather than as a capital expense.
-If you make the choice, you can deduct a limited amount of the cost of qualifying property you buy for use in your direct selling business only in the first year you place the property in service.
+If you make the choice, you can deduct a limited amount of the cost of qualifying property you buy for use in your direct-selling business only in the first year you place the property in service.

 Placed in service.
 Property is placed in service when it is first ready and available for a specific use.
-When property is placed in service is important for both the section 179 deduction and depreciation.
+To claim the section 179 deduction or depreciation, you must know when the property was placed in service.

 Qualifying property.
-Qualifying property includes tangible personal property for which depreciation or amortization is allowable.
+Qualifying property includes tangible personal property for which depreciation is allowable.
+However, see chapter 2 in Publication 946 for more information.

 Maximum dollar limit.
-The total cost you can choose to deduct for the tax year cannot exceed \$17,500.
+The total cost you can choose to deduct for the tax year cannot exceed \$18,000.

-If the total cost of qualifying property is less than \$17,500, your section 179 deduction is limited to the cost of the qualifying property placed in service in the tax year.
+If the total cost of qualifying property is less than \$18,000, your section 179 deduction is limited to the cost of the qualifying property placed in service in the tax year.